gabors-data-analysis/da-coding-rstats/README.md

 Lecture 12 to 19 complements [PART II: Regression Analysis (Chapter 7-12)](https://gabors-data-analysis.com/chapters/#part-ii-regression-analysis) focuses on statistical methods such as nonparametric regression, single and multiple linear cross-sections, binary models and simple time-series analysis while adding more advanced toolkit for visualization and reporting.
 This is a regression focused package with advnaced features for analysis including markdown.

+There is a specific folder, which contains coding material for [PART III: Prediction (Chapter 13-18)](https://gabors-data-analysis.com/chapters/#part-iii-prediction).
+This folder, [part-III-case-studies](https://github.com/gabors-data-analysis/da-coding-rstats/tree/main/part-III-case-studies) is not intended to be part of an introductory R course, but rather a more advanced seminar to support Data Analysis with machine learning tools for prediction.
+In this seminar-style course, students will cover topics such as model selection with cross-validation, LASSO, RIDGE or Elastic Net regularization, regression trees with CART, random forest, and boosting.
+These methods are applied to cross-sectional data, especially to the continuous outcome, and also for binary outcomes to model probability and handle classification problems.
+Time series modeling on the long run and short run via ARIMA and VAR models are also covered.
+For properly understanding this material, the prerequisite is to complete the coding lectures from 1 to 19.

 ## Teaching philosophy

 We believe students will learn using R by writing scripts and solving problems on their own.
 We provide and show them good practices on how to carry out such tasks, but extensive usage is needed.